 Imagine you have 2 ESA cats and you’re planning to fly with them.
 Sounds logical?
 Of course not!
 Well, at this point it boils down to simple common sense.
 The airline would naturally be hesitant in offering multiple seats for your beloved cats.
 I know you would understand that.

 Similarly—housing, shopping or going to a restaurant might be problematic if you have multiple cats with you.
-It’s not impossible but you would surely opt for things smoother rather than a fresh source of problem.
+It’s not impossible but you would surely opt for things smoother rather than a fresh source of the problem.

 How to live with multiple ESAs?